davideger/blog/microbenchmarks/heartbreak.md

 ## An alternative for the impatient: ❤️ Ray ❤️

 Both `jax` and `polars` provide libraries that can massively speed up numeric Python code.
-However, both libraries require you to rewrite chunks of your code and only give you the big wins when you go all in.
-At that point we're almost back to where we started: rewriting all of our code.
+However, both libraries do require you to subtley rewrite your code, avoid certain easy pitfalls and then only give you the really big performance wins when you go all in.
+At that point we're almost back to where we started, in needing to rewrite all of our code.
 But at least we're still in an interactive notebook environment!

-Is there a better way?
+Is there a better way to get faster results when doing data science?

 There is, and that way is [Ray](https://github.com/ray-project/ray).
 While Ray will not `jit` or `xla` your code into a massively more